Gizra/og/README.txt

 CREDITS
 ----------------------------
-- Organic groups authored by with versions 5 and 6 maintained by Moshe Weitzman -
+- Organic groups for Drupal 5 and 6 authored by Moshe Weitzman -
   <weitzman AT tejasa DOT com>
-- Group module author and current project maintainer of Organic group is Amitai Burstein (Amitaibu) - gizra.com
+- Current project maintainer and Drupal 7 author is Amitai Burstein (Amitaibu) - gizra.com